Blood plasma looked like a promising covid-19 treatment. Then Trump got involved.

 The absence of a jump in transfusions since the emergency use authorization reflects public and physician uncertainty over the administration’s shifting response, as well as a lack of sound data about which patients might benefit the most, they said.

-``Surprisingly, we haven’t seen a spike in demand,'' said Pampee Young, chief medical officer of the American Red Cross. ``I think it could be in part some of the negative press that came out.''
+“Surprisingly, we haven’t seen a spike in demand,” said Pampee Young, chief medical officer of the American Red Cross.
+“I think it could be in part some of the negative press that came out.”

 The government-sponsored drive to collect hundreds of thousands of units of plasma from coronavirus survivors is called the Fight Is in Us.
-Using celebrities to help deliver the message — including Helen Mirren and Johnson, who recorded videos using the campaign’s catchphrase that donors ``can literally save lives'' — the drive has persuaded tens of thousands of recovered coronavirus patients to contribute their plasma so it could be transfused into someone else fighting the disease.
+Using celebrities to help deliver the message — including Helen Mirren and Johnson, who recorded videos using the campaign’s catchphrase that donors “can literally save lives” — the drive has persuaded tens of thousands of recovered coronavirus patients to contribute their plasma so it could be transfused into someone else fighting the disease.

 It is led by Microsoft, Mayo, the American Red Cross and other nonprofit blood banks, as well as for-profit plasma collection centers that are gathering plasma to produce another, potentially better treatment from concentrated plasma called immune globulin.
 The Bill and Melinda Gates Foundation also participated in the effort.
-The Fight Is in Us website uses a ``plasmabot'' program to provide potential donors with a list of collection centers nearest to them.
+The Fight Is in Us website uses a “plasmabot” program to provide potential donors with a list of collection centers nearest to them.

 Mayo Clinic has received $49 million from the government to run the plasma program, according to public records.
 America’s Blood Centers has received $201 million and the American Red Cross has received $69 million.
-Mitre, a federally funded research and development center based in Massachusetts that is also leading the initative, has received more than $20 million.
+Mitre, a federally funded research and development center based in Massachusetts that is also leading the initiative, has received more than $20 million.
 Microsoft, which provided leadership of the donor drive, said its participation was philanthropic and it was not paid.

-Department of Health and Human Services officials, including Hahn and Anthony S. Fauci, were part of a parallel, $8 million public relations initiative, appearing in TV, radio and billboard advertising.
-Each of those officials used variations of the catchphrase that coronavirus survivors ``can literally save lives.''
+Department of Health and Human Services officials, including Hahn and Anthony S. Fauci, were part of a parallel, $8 million public relations initiative appearing in TV, radio and billboard advertising.
+Each of those officials used variations of the catchphrase that coronavirus survivors “can literally save lives.”

-``The Fight Is In Us coalition came together because we collectively believe that the antibodies of covid-19 survivors can play a critical role in turning the tide against this pandemic,'' Peter Lee, Microsoft’s corporate vice president for research and incubation, in an emailed statement.
+“The Fight Is In Us coalition came together because we collectively believe that the antibodies of covid-19 survivors can play a critical role in turning the tide against this pandemic,” Peter Lee, Microsoft’s corporate vice president for research and incubation, in an emailed statement.

-``We’re committed to evidence-based decision-making, and building trust with donors, doctors, and potential recipients,'' Lee said. ``We’re eagerly awaiting the results of randomized controlled trials for convalescent plasma and hyperimmune globulin, and in the meantime will continue to do our part to attract enough plasma donors to support these scientific efforts.''
+“We’re committed to evidence-based decision-making, and building trust with donors, doctors, and potential recipients,” Lee said.
+“We’re eagerly awaiting the results of randomized controlled trials for convalescent plasma and hyperimmune globulin, and in the meantime will continue to do our part to attract enough plasma donors to support these scientific efforts.”

 The initiative led to treatment in more than 105,000 coronavirus patients and produced the data the FDA used to issue its Aug.
 23 emergency use authorization for the treatment.
 The data showed that, among patients who were not intubated, 11 percent of those who received plasma with high levels of coronavirus antibodies died within seven days of transfusion, compared with 14 percent of those who received plasma with low antibody levels.

-FDA used that information to say plasma ``may be effective,'' the minimum threshold for an emergency use authorization.
-An NIH clinical guidelines panel struck a more skeptical tone after the FDA’s action.
+FDA used that information to say plasma “may be effective,” the minimum threshold for an emergency use authorization.
+A National Institutes of Health clinical guidelines panel struck a more skeptical tone after the FDA’s action.

-``There are insufficient data to recommend either for or against the use of convalescent plasma for the treatment of covid-19,'' the panel said.
+“There are insufficient data to recommend either for or against the use of convalescent plasma for the treatment of covid-19,” the panel said.

 Mayo said its job for the government was to make convalescent plasma available through a compassionate use program and to test its safety.
 That evolved into an analysis of efficacy, it said.